Kicheche Bush Camp is a stylish camp with strong guiding and photography credentials.

 Generally recommended for children: We felt that Kicheche Bushcamp is quite wild and better suited to adults.
 It is also a small camp and it is likely that boisterous children would impact negatively on other guests.

 Notes: Children are their parents’ responsibility at all times, and will need supervising extensively.
+Any families with under-7s will need to book exclusive vehicle use.

 Power supply: Solar Power